How was Mi Escuelita started?

 We accept children from age 2 to 4.

 We have always combined our groups into a mixed-age classroom at Mi Escuelita.
 The children range from 2 to 4 years old.
-They are exposed to some older friends and also a few younger ones.
+They are exposed to some older friends and a few younger ones.
 The mixed-age group environment creates an atmosphere where children learn to help and be helped by other children, as they are interacting with friends whose age and abilities vary.
-That being said we do approach children individually based on their developmental needs.
+Every child is approached individually based on their developmental needs.
 All the children are given the ability to work at their own pace, as the classroom set up is geared to multiple age groups.
-The li’l ones learn manners, respect, responsibility and problem solving skills by watching their peers, while the older friends are learning patience, tolerance, and leadership from their younger peers.
+The younger ones learn manners, respect, responsibility and problem solving skills by watching their older peers, while the older friends are learning patience, tolerance, and leadership from their younger peers.